 (c) And a couple of individuals flying; one at Sungei Buloh Wetland Reserve and the other landing at the Japanese Garden main lake.

 Photo Essay of Striated Heron Behaviour

-Garden main lake, I observed one individual hunting from lily pads.
-The bird would perch close to a lily pad edge watching and when a fish came in range would strike either stabbing or catching the fish in its bill.
-If the fish was small, it would devour it and then go on fishing but if the fish was large it would head to the bank to eat it there.
+Striated herons often seen perched near water looking for prey.
+In Singapore’s Japanese Garden main lake, I observed one individual hunting from lily pads.
+The bird would stand close to a lily pad edge watching and when a fish came in range would strike either stabbing or catching the fish in its bill.
+If the fish were small, it would devour it and then go on fishing; otherwise, it would head to the bank to eat it there.
 Kids and some adults feed the fish with bread.
-I watched one enterprising bird fly down to where the bread was thrown, bring it back to the bank, then drop the bread within striking range.
-Common myna birds would take advantage by trying to steal the bread.
-It seemed to be a successful technique with large fish being caught.
-The final couple of images show ssp degens successfully hunting on the exposed coral rocks at Anse Bazarca in the Seychelles.
-The bird was taking advantage of small fish brought in on an incoming tide but had to avoid the breakers often flying to avoid them.
+I watched one enterprising bird fly down to the food and bring it back to the bank, then drop it within striking range.
+It seemed to be a successful technique as it was catching large fish.
+Common myna birds would take advantage by trying to steal the food.

-Two subspecies feature in the photo essay: In Singapore Butorides striata javanica and in Seychelles B.S. degens.
+Two subspecies feature in the gallery, Butorides striata javanica in Singapore and B.S. degens in Seychelles.

-The first image, a rufous night-heron from the Nycticorax genus photographed in golden light as the sun was setting at Yellow Water in Kakadu National Park.
-Two other images feature adult and immature birds.
-Images of plumed egret, from the Ardea genus, show breeding and non-breeding plumage.
-The final few images show an eastern great egret preening and flying and a great-billed heron swallowing a fish, albeit from a distance.
+The first image in the final gallery shows a rufous night-heron from the Nycticorax genus photographed in golden light as the sun was setting at Yellow Water in Kakadu National Park.
+Other images feature an adult and an immature bird; plumed egret, from the Ardea genus, shown breeding and non-breeding plumage.
+The final few photos show an eastern great-egret preening and flying and a great-billed heron swallowing a fish, albeit from a distance.